 • In a food processor or blender, grind up your pork rinds.
 You can also do this with a mortar and pestle.

-• Mix all ingredients together for the coating in a bowl and set aside.
+• Mix the garlic powder, onion powder, and ground pork rinds in a bowl and set aside.

-• Flatten the sausage balls into disk like shapes.
+• Using the palm of your hand, flatten the sausage balls into disk like shapes.

-• Gently place each peeled soft boiled egg in the middle of a sausage disk and begin wrapping the sausage around.
+• Gently place each cooked egg in the middle of a sausage disk and begin wrapping the sausage around.
 It may seem like the sausage wont fully enclose the egg, but keep gently pushing and spreading thicker areas around and eventually it will enclose the egg.

-• Once all the eggs have been enclosed, dip them into the pork rind mixture and toss to completely coat.
+• Once wrapped, roll them in the pork rind mixture to coat.

 Video